Skip to content

 }

-Run the yarn ft-cli setup command in the React Native project directory to automatically acquire React Native and Native sourcemaps during release builds and package them into zip files.
-The following logs indicate successful setup.
+In the React Native project directory, execute the terminal command yarn ft-cli setup to automatically acquire React Native and Native sourcemaps during release builds and package them as zip files.
+The following logs indicate successful settings.

 example git:(test-cli) yarn ft-cli setup